cranjesh/images-test/TheSoldiersLegacyThorough.md

 "...Hanger," he said, voice low but brimming with irritation.
 "The man's loyalties were always questionable.
 If anyone's meddling with the estate, it's him.
 He seemed to be loyal to Hawthorne for unknown reason."

 A bitter laugh followed.
 "They'll never pin anything on me.
-Not with Katherine parading her innocence and Cartwright skulking about like a scolded child."
+Not with Katherine parading her innocence and Cartwright lurking like a scolded child."

 He tapped his fingers against the desk.
 "Hargreave, my lawyer says we need only wait.
 No will, no challenge.
 The courts will favor the next male heir, and by then, any objections will be nothing more than noise."